-At the time of the final analysis, these ARs no longer met the criterion for a $\geq$ 5% difference between the NINLARO regimen and the placebo regimen.
+$^{i}At$ the time of the final analysis, these ARs no longer met the criterion for a $\geq 5\%$ difference between the NINLARO regimen and the placebo regimen.

-$^{\rm s}\textsc{Defined}$ as patients with del(17p), t(4;14), and/or t(14;16).9 reported with NINLARO.
-Rash resulted in discontinuation of one or more of the three drugs in <1% of patients in both regimens.
-Manage rash with supportive care or with dose modification if Grade 2 or higher.
+Defined as patients with del(17p), t(4;14), and/or t(14;16).
 AR=adverse reaction.

 • Cutaneous Reactions.
 Stevens-Johnson syndrome and toxic epidermal necrolysis, including fatal cases, have been reported with NINLARO.
 If Stevens-Johnson syndrome or toxic epidermal necrolysis occurs, discontinue NINLARO and manage as clinically indicated.
-Rash, most commonly maculo-papular and macular rash, was
+Rash, most commonly maculo-papular and macular rash, was reported with NINLARO.
+Rash resulted in discontinuation of one or more of the three drugs in <1% of patients in both regimens.
+Manage rash with supportive care or with dose modification if Grade 2 or higher.

-THE NINLARO® (ixazomib) TRIPLET REGIMEN\ DEMONSTRATED A SAFETY PROFILE APPROPRIATE FOR LONG-TERM+ TREATMENT
+THE NINLARO TRIPLET REGIMEN\ DEMONSTRATED A SAFETY PROFILE APPROPRIATE FOR LONG-TERM+ TREATMENT